hl7dk/kl-gateway-prevention/input/pagecontent/example.md

 De tre rapporter vil være næsten ens, og derfor er det udelukkende rapporten fra 29. juni, der vises her.
 Læg mærke til at rapporten ikke indeholder tidligere indberettede kontakter - det er fordi de hverken ændrer sig eller refereres.

 #### Reporting
-The delivery report contains .....
+The delivery report contains a Citizen, an Organization (the one delivering the intervention) and a CarePlan (§119 forebyggelsesforløbet).
+These are not updated from last time, but they are reported because the new content references these instances.

+The new content in the delivery report is an Encounter (kontakt på indsatsforløbet der omhandler madlavning i praksis)

-The report for this is found here: [DeliveryReport-Bruno-5](Bundle-xxx.html)
+The report for this is found here: [DeliveryReport-Bruno-5](Bundle-5135080e-fbaf-4575-afe6-f037d4541e06.html)

 ### Sixth event July 4th
 #### Story